 Certain programs may be designed to position graduates to pursue principal or administrator licensure (assistant principal, principal, teacher leader, superintendent).
 If this is your goal, see that the Master in Educational Leadership degree you choose meets administrative certification requirements in your state.
+Innovative Leadership:

 You might study the principles of educational leadership and work on your own leadership style.
 For instance, you might learn how to communicate effectively, lead ethically or build diversity.
+Collaboration:

 Students might study how to effectively work in teams, build a consensus, or inspire others in the creation of positive change for students and teachers.
 Curriculum and Instruction

 : Students may evaluate and design curriculum and instruction to foster growth of all learners.
 Management

 : Students might gain the ability to manage a safe and effective learning environment based on supervisory principles and research-based management styles.
+Assessment

 : Some programs provide in-depth methods for how to assess other teachers, your students, or a course of study.
 You might also learn how to use data or technology in your strategies.
 Educational Research

-Educational Research: Students often examine ways to improve education through quality data collection and analysis.
+: Students often examine ways to improve education through quality data collection and analysis.

 Applicants to most Master in Educational Leadership programs are presumed to have earned a bachelors degree from an accredited college or university.
 A bachelor of arts, bachelor of science, or bachelor of education are some examples.
 In some programs, a valid teaching license might be required to receive an extra administrative license.
 Requirements vary, so follow up with individual programs for details.

 To choose a Masters in Educational Leadership program that aligns with your goals, you might specifically explore a focus in educational policy, educational research or student affairs.
 Expect degree requirements to vary.
 Below are some examples of the types of degrees you might find.
 The perfect degree for you should align with your career goals, personal interests and academic background.